The Seventh Seal, 8:1-9:21

 A third of the waters turned bitter – The reverse of the miracle at Marah, Ex 15:25.

-Rev 8:12 The fourth angel sounded his trumpet, and a third of the sun was struck, a third of the moon, and a third of the stars, so that a third of them turned dark.
-A third of the day was without light, and also a third of the night.
+8:12 Then the fourth angel blew his trumpet, and a third of the sun was struck, and a third of the moon, and a third of the stars, so that a third of them were darkened.
+And there was no light for a third of the day and for a third of the night likewise.
+8:13 Then I looked, and I heard an eagle flying directly overhead, proclaiming with a loud voice, “Woe!
+Woe!
+Woe to those who live on the earth because of the remaining sounds of the trumpets of the three angels who are about to blow them!”

 A third of the sun was struck – Reminiscent of the ninth Egyptian plague, Ex 10:21-23.